momozahara/kubernetes-object-generator/README.md

 ```

 ## Usage
-Type binary name in the folder you want to generate file to
+Type binary name in terminal inside of the folder you want to generate file to
 ``` bash
 kube-gen
 ```